ada-piggy-bank/pool-utils/README.md

 # pool-utils

 ## Kes Rotation Validator
-### Clonme the reposittory and maintain your rotation-history.json file
+### Clonme the repository and maintain your rotation-history.json file

 A bash script to validate your files after a kes rotation.